 In 2002, it was determined that the installation scene had developed to the extent that regional air navigation agreement on Mode S ICs allocation principles and procedure was necessary.
 Accordingly the EANPG, at its 44th meeting on 2-5 December 2002, formally agreed to the inclusion of the EUR principles and procedure Procedures for SSR Mode S Interrogator Code (IC) Allocation in the ICAO EUR Air Navigation Plan (Doc 7754).

 In 2011, the 53rd Meeting of the ICAO EANPG determined that the EUR Principles and Procedures for SSR Mode S Interrogator Code (IC) Allocation should be transferred from the ICAO EUR ANP (Doc 7754) into a separate ICAO EUR Doc 024.
-The Attachment to EUR Doc 024 provides the latest status of the SSR Mode S Interrogator Code (IC) Allocations for the ICAO EUR Region.
-The Table is updated on a semi-annual basis and published on the ICAO EUR/NAT website.
+The Attachment to EUR Doc 024 provides information about the Mode S Interrogator Code Allocation process and indicates how to access the latest status of the SSR Mode S Interrogator Code (IC) Allocations for the ICAO EUR Region.
 Physically, the regional coordination is conducted through the IC Allocation Cell provided by Eurocontrol on request of the ICAO EANPG.

 CIVIL/MILITARY COOPERATION